Dashticz/dashticz/docs/blocks/graphs.rst

 **Outside vs Inside Temp**

-.. note :: Exclude parameter is not supported anymore

 The indoor temp sensor also includes barometric pressure (ba) and humidity (hu), but the outside one is only temperature.
-In the graph below, the *exclude* property is used to remove this extra unwanted data.
+In the graph below, the *graphTypes* property is used to remove the extra unwanted data.
 Now only the temperature is directly compared.
 ::

 	blocks['multigraph_72'] = {
 		title: 'Outside vs Inside Temp',
 		devices: [ 72, 152],
 		datasetColors: ['LightBlue', 'LightGrey', 'Blue', 'Orange', 'Red', 'Yellow'],
-		exclude: ['ba', 'hu'],
+		graphTypes: ['te','ta','tm'],
 		graph: 'line',
 		legend: {
 			'te_72': 'Outside (max)',